awsdocs/aws-sam-developer-guide/doc_source/serverless-controlling-access-to-apis.md

 For more information about Amazon Cognito user pools, see [Control Access to a REST API Using Amazon Cognito User Pools as Authorizer ](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-integrate-with-cognito.html) in the *API Gateway Developer Guide*\.

-For a full sample application that includes a user pool as an authorizer, see [API Gateway \+ Cognito Auth \+ Cognito Hosted Auth Example](https://github.com/awslabs/serverless-application-model/tree/master/examples/2016-10-31/api_cognito_auth)\.

 ## Example: Defining IAM Permissions<a name="serverless-controlling-access-to-apis-permissions"></a>

 You can control access to your APIs by defining IAM permissions within your AWS SAM template\.
 To do this, you use the [API Auth Object](https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md#api-auth-object) data type\.